 Personal data and pseudonymization

 Since the Regulations will in the first place affect the personal data protecting and processing policy, it is important to understand what this term implies.
-According to Article 4(5) of the GDPR, the term “personal data” is applicable to any information about identified or identifiable living individual, such as a name and surname, a home address and an email address (e.g. firstname.lastname@example.org), location data, an ID number, or an IP address.
+According to Article 4(5) of the GDPR, the term “personal data” is applicable to any information about identified or identifiable living individuals, such as a name and surname, a home address and an email address (e.g. firstname.lastname@example.org), location data, an ID number, or an IP address.

 Besides, the Article clarifies the ambiguity surrounding the concept of pseudonymization, essential for a better understanding of the subject.
 As stated in the GDPR, pseudonymization refers to the processing of data so that to ensure that they cannot be attributed to a specific individual.
 To put it another way, pseudonymization prevents the attribution of the data to a natural person.
 As a useful security measure, it reduces the risks of direct identification under the GDPR.